Deming Is best known for:

 This was an American television episode broadcast by NBC News.
-This was as part of the television show NBC White Paper on June 24, 1980.
+This was part of the television show NBC White Paper on June 24, 1980.
 This TV documentary is credited with beginning the Quality Revolution in America and introducing the methods of W. Edwards Deming to American managers.

-PDCA (Plan-Do-Check-Act) is an iterative four-step management method used in business for the control and continuous improvement of processes and products.
-It is also known as the Deming circle or, Shewhart cycle.
+PDCA (Plan-Do-Check-Act) is an iterative four-step management method used in business to control and continuously improve processes and products.
+It is also known as the Deming circle or the Shewhart cycle.